How to use Iressa

 The dosage is based on your medical condition, response to treatment, lab tests, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Use this medication regularly in order to get the most benefit from it.
-To help you remember, use it at the same time each day.
+Use this medication regularly to get the most benefit from it.
+To help you remember, take it at the same time each day.

 See also Warning section.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-An allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of an allergic reaction include: severe rash, itching/swelling (especially of the face/tongue/throat), dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.